ziarkowskaev/FullStack_TypeScript/README.md

 Exercises are a part of Full Stack course.
-Each branch corsponse to the following exercises.
+Each branch corresponds to the following exercises.

 ### Branch Part9.1-2
 Includes two calculator, for calculating BMI and assessing number of exercise hours based on personal target.